vstlo/vstlo.github.io/2026-goals.md

 - Run consistently
 - Try out outdoor climbing
 - Do annual dr check up and dental visit
-- Improve V02 Max (as measured by Apple Watch)
+- Improve VO₂ max (as measured by Apple Watch)
 - Walk perimiter of Manhattan
-- Bike or unicycle up to Canada (a poetic tie in with citizenship)
+- Bike (or [unicycle](https://youtu.be/afmaWLF03n8?si=geHr9I2iUy86qpq7)) up to Canada (a poetic tie in with citizenship)
 - Learn Spanish
-- More major trips, including with loved ones (see **Destinations** below)
+- More major trips, including friends & family (see **Destinations** below)
-- Learn about living off of, and reading, Earth (inspired by https://www.youtube.com/watch?v=zcLQz-oR6sw)
+- Learn about living off of, and understanding, the Earth (inspired by [Tom Wessels](https://www.youtube.com/watch?v=zcLQz-oR6sw))
 - Move to Obsidian
 - Learn modern UI/UX
-- Take more micro adventures (inspired by https://youtu.be/-rG3KYs0oqo)
+- Take more micro adventures (inspired by [How Micro-Adventure Rewires Your Brain](https://www.youtube.com/watch?v=-rG3KYs0oqo))
 - Practice respect and self love
 - Foster relationships (romantic, family, friends)
 - Less or no social media & attention algorithms
-- Track numeric goal progress (e.g. runs per week eg) in a data driven way
+- Track numeric goal progress (e.g. runs per week) in a data driven way like Numbers
+- Maintain a bucket list

 ### Books
 - Practical UI